-"CONFLICTS AMONG OUR TEAM MEMBERS WILL LEAD CUSTOMERS IN ONE DIRECTION- DIRECTLY TO OUR
+CONFLICTS AMONG OUR TEAM MEMBERS WILL LEAD CUSTOMERS IN ONE DIRECTION DIRECTLY TO OUR

-COMPETITORS."
+COMPETITORS.

-- They have a unified understanding and vision of the company's goals, objectives and future. - Each team member is keenly aware of his or her own skills, precise role and value to the team, as well as those of all the other team members. - Members of the team derive as much satisfaction from the performance and achievements of others as they do from attaining their own milestones. - Communication among team members is open, informal and ongoing.
+- Members of the team derive as much satisfaction from the performance and achievements of others as they do from attaining their own milestones. - Communication among team members is open, informal and ongoing.

 There are, of course, many tools available to help management move a team forward.
-Attitude surveys, valid personality profiles, employee productivity workshops, and team-building activities are just a few approaches worth considering.
+Attitude surveys, valid personality profiles, employee productivity workshops, and teambuilding activities are just a few approaches worth considering.
 Which combination of these activities would be appropriate depends on an understanding of the gaps that exist between where the team is and where it could be.